This is my guide on building a lead generation website, increasing inquiries, and converting more leads.

 - Adding a sidebar link to other pages helped reduce the website bounce rate and users stayed on my website longer.

-- Reduced the number of fields on enquiry pages will increase enquiries (worked for client websites too).
+- Reduce the number of fields on enquiry pages will increase enquiries (worked for client websites too).

 - Make unique offers on each page with a unique call to action.

-- Maybe people visiting don’t want to enquire.
+- Maybe people visiting don’t want to get in touch.